Sinxisx/SLIK-Retail-Analysis/README.md

 The purpose of this project is to analyze credit applicant risk potential in relation to their their existing facilities in other companies.

 ## The Dashboard
+The dashboard can be accessed in the following [link](https://lookerstudio.google.com/s/r6A2nv2dxoo).
+The dashboard contains 2 pages:
+1. **Readme**
+   This section explains about categorical categories used in the dashboard.
+2. **SLIK Analysis and Visualization**
+   Divided into 3 sections:
+   a.
+SLIK Behavior: Visualization of loan collectability, delinquency, and security.
+   b.
+Demography: Describe the data by demographic factors such as age, marital status, education, etc.
+   c.
+Scorecard: Evaluation of SLIK exposure and installment.